Southwest Zone

 LEMOLO RESERVOIR: brown trout, rainbow trout, kokanee

-Anglers should check with the US Forest Service for fire closures in the area before going out.
-Last update was that the area around Lemolo was closed, but campgrounds and launches were open.
+Anglers should check with the US Forest Service for seasonal closure of campgrounds.
 Anglers can also contact Lemolo Lake Resort at 541-643-0750 for weather/road conditions and additional information.
-Trout fishing should pick up with recent cooler weather.
+Trout fishing should still be good, but cooler weather may be slowing the bite.
+Lemolo is being drawn down for winter storage.

 LOST CREEK RESERVOIR: rainbow trout, landlocked spring chinook, bass

-Trollers have had good success at Lost Creek on holdover and stocked trout using a variety of gear: Apex lures, Brad's cut plug lures with scent, red hoochies, and wedding rings.
-Trout have been caught at the surface and down to about 50 feet with a downrigger.
-The lures are often fish behind dodgers, and can be spiked with corn, worms or power worms.
-Copepods have been reported on trout recently.
-The fish are safe to eat if the copepods are scraped off and the fish are cooked to the recommended temperature.
-Otherwise, please release the fish un-harmed as they will like survive.
+Lost Creek offers very good opportunity for winter trout fishing.
+Trollers can have very good success at Lost Creek using a variety of gear: Apex lures, Brad's cut plug lures with scent, red hoochies, and wedding rings.
+Trout can be caught at a variety of depths from the surface down to about 50 feet.
+Lures are often fished behind dodgers, and can be spiked with corn, worms or power worms.

 PACIFIC OCEAN AND BEACHES: bottomfish, surfperch, salmon